Boltzmann generators for amorphous particle systems: Acknowledgments

 \section{Acknowledgments}

-This work was partially performed using HPC resources from GENCI–IDRIS (AD011015234R1).
+This work was partially performed using HPC resources from GENCI–IDRIS (AD011015234R1, AD011015234R2, AD011015234).
 G.B. and M.G. acknowledge support from PRAIRIE-PSAI ANR-23-IACL-0008, managed under the France 2030 program.
 L.B. acknowledges the support of the French Agence Nationale de la Recherche (ANR) under grant ANR-24-CE30-0442 (project GLASSGO).
 Leonardo G. acknowledges co-funding from the European Union - Next Generation EU.
 Louis G. acknowledges funding from Hi!
 Paris.
-M.G. and Louis G. thank Jérémy Diharce for his precious involvement in previous versions of this project.
+We thank Gerhard Jung for useful discussions, and Jérémy Diharce for his precious involvement in previous versions of this project.